 Study skills classes available – book to attend!

 We offer classes on a variety of topics and all undergraduates, regardless of year of study or discipline, are welcome to attend.

 This term we are offering a mix of long and short classes to try to accommodate everyone’s needs.
 Some classes last for 50 minutes and others for 110 minutes.
 Classes will be held at 51a Park Place and the Students’ Union (3rd floor, International Office Training Room).

 - Presentation Skills

 A list of all the classes taking place can be found on the intranet.
 Classes do tend to fill up quickly so make sure you get the class you want by booking today!
-Classes run from 31 January – 29 March.
+Classes start on the 5th of February.

 If you can’t attend a class please email us 24 hours in advance so that we can release your place to a student who is on our waiting list.
 (Students who fail to attend two classes will be removed from their subsequent bookings so that other students may be given a chance to attend).

 “These classes are key to unlocking value from lectures and seminars.
 They have helped me establish an effective organised routine at university, and the benefit at exam time is huge.
 The Study Skills team offer support to any undergraduate student at any level, the tips and hints will make time spent at university both more effective and successful.
 I cannot recommend highly enough”.